Helsinki-NLP/dialect-to-standard/README.md

-# Dialect-to-Standard
+# Dialect-to-Standard Normalization: A Large-Scale Multilingual Evaluation

+## Dialect-to-Standard Normalization Dataset for Four Languages

-Dialect-to-Standard dataset comprising Finnish, Norwegian, Slovene, and Swiss German dialects.
+Dialect-to-standard normalization dataset comprising Finnish, Norwegian, Slovene, and Swiss German dialects.

 ## Original corpora
 When using the data, the original corpora must be referenced.